Qatar National Football Team

 Current Football Squad of the Qatar National Football Team Players

-As of May 14, 2025, the Qatar national football team is playing the upcoming football tournament qualifiers for the 2026 FIFA World Cup in the Asian Qualifiers.
+As of May 12, 2026, the Qatar national football team is competing in the Asian Qualifiers for the 2026 FIFA World Cup.

 Qatar have played with North Korea and Kyrgyzstan in the FIFA World Cup 26 qualifying in March.
 The team have secured one match against North Korea and lost one match against Kyrgyzstan.